nirbar8/smart_strings/data/readme.md

 # Data Processing 📊

-This describes the data processing steps that were taken to prepare the data for analysis.
+This describes the data processing steps that were taken to prepare the data for the model training.
 The data processing steps are described in the order in which they were performed.
 This is the first step in reproducing (from scratch) the results of the analysis.